InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 For two projects InnerSource best practices have been adopted.
 Project A has a shared ownership model with [Trusted Committers](../2-structured/trusted-committer.md) from multiple teams.
 Project B is fully owned by one team with contributions from multiple teams.
 New users of either project are regularly confused about the level of influence they can gain in the respective project.
 This leads to long discussions, escalations and time lost on clarifications.

 Project C is currently closed source and used only by team 1.
 Team 2 want to use project C and the leadership of the two teams negotiates options which include InnerSource practices.
-Agreement takes longer than expected because the "InnerSource" term did not describe a target state that could be agreed without ambiguity, and the teams had to document bespoke sub-options for their leadership to consider before a decision could be made.
+Agreement takes longer than expected because the "InnerSource" term did not describe a target state that could be agreed without ambiguity, and the teams had to document bespoke options for their leadership to consider before a decision could be made.

 ## Context